 This interview is among the most widely used in the Collection, and because of its length and wealth of detail any serious student of the New Deal, New York state politics, or American reform movements in general, must consult the text.
 Perkins's vivid memory and direct contact with the major political figures during her time in office contribute to the richness of the interview.

 In 1919, Frances Perkins attended the funeral of her colleague on the New York State Industrial Commission, former United Mine Workers president John Mitchell.
-Listen to Perkins describe how Mitchell's hometown of Scranton, Pennsylvania, mourned his death.
+Read Perkins' description of how Mitchell's hometown of Scranton, Pennsylvania, mourned his death.